ExoQuery/terpal-sql/README.md

   override fun deserialize(decoder: Decoder): LocalDate = LocalDate.parse(decoder.decodeString(), DateTimeFormatter.ISO_LOCAL_DATE)
 }

 // When working with the database, the LocalDate will be encoded as a SQL DATE type.
-The Terpal Context knows
+The Terpal Driver knows
-// will behave this way by default when a field is marked as @Contextual. val ctx = TerpalContext.Postgres.fromConfig("mydb") val customer = Customer(1, "Alice", "Smith", LocalDate.of(2021, 1, 1)) Sql("INSERT INTO customers (first_name, last_name, created_at) VALUES (${customer.firstName}, ${customer.lastName}, ${customer.createdAt})").action().runOn(ctx)
+// will behave this way by default when a field is marked as @Contextual. val ctx = TerpalDriver.Postgres.fromConfig("mydb") val customer = Customer(1, "Alice", "Smith", LocalDate.of(2021, 1, 1)) Sql("INSERT INTO customers (first_name, last_name, created_at) VALUES (${customer.firstName}, ${customer.lastName}, ${customer.createdAt})").action().runOn(ctx)